*feature image photo credit: Bruce Schuler

 There is an ownership and pride that comes with investing in a local farm.

-How to Join a CSA in West Michigan
+How to Find a CSA

 They are filling up now.
-The typical CSA season is June through September or October.
+The typical CSA season is June – September or October.
 Prices and pick-up locations vary.
 Most farms have a pick-up at their farm and an additional location, so don’t rule out a farm just because it isn’t near your home.
 Ask where the pick-up sites are.
 Lots of CSAs have pick-up sites at local farmers markets.

 I’ve added links to local CSAs that to my knowledge still have openings for this summer’s growing season.